RohitGanji/aternos-minecraft/README.md

-# Atheros MINECRAFT Server Bot App
+# Aternos MINECRAFT Server Bot App

 Checkout the sample.mp4 to know how it works.